Skouson Harker

-Skouson Harker (born 1977) is a Canadian former professional basketball player of the FIBA European Leagues.
+Skouson Hicken Harker (born February 16, 1977) is a Canadian former professional basketball player of the FIBA European Leagues.
 Harker is from Raymond, Alberta, Canada.
 After five seasons as a Head Coach in the British Basketball League, Harker most recently coached the Edmonton Energy of the International Basketball League.

 Raymond High School

 Harker led the Raymond Comets to three straight Alberta Schools Athletic Association 4A (unlimited enrollment) Provincial Silver Medals (1993–1995), including a controversial 1995 4A final game versus Lester B. Pearson High School, in which one referee counted the winning basket, and the other waved it off.
 CTV Calgary and Sports @ 11 Highlights concluded the ball was on the backboard before the buzzer sounded.
 The correct call would have given the Comets their first provincial crown since Richard Bohne led the Comets to the 1989 title.

 Raymond, population 3,674, has a long history in athletics and a reputation of winning versus Alberta's largest schools from Calgary and Edmonton.
 This reputation includes producing players like Harker.